adessoSE/wicked-forms/README.md

 Why dynamic forms?
 ==================
-Wicked Forms is a Java library you can use to create dynamic forms in your Java web applications.
+Wicked Forms is a Java library you can use to create dynamic forms in your Java web applications (more specifically with Apache Wicket).
 A static form is a form that is defined once and cannot change it's structure whereas a dynamic form is a form that can be defined at runtime.

 Use cases for dynamic forms include the following: